logo

 All I found was that bastard Maddox and his baseball bat.

 Once I reached the house, I pushed aside the old corrugated iron panel.
-It had been put there to stop squatters getting in.
+It had been put there to stop squatters from getting in.

 It didn’t do a very good job.